tormaroe/FSharp.Msisdn/README.md

 Msisdn is .NET library that facilitates working with international telephone numbers in F#.
 It follows the [ITU-T](http://en.wikipedia.org/wiki/ITU-T) recommendation [E.164](http://en.wikipedia.org/wiki/E.164).

+Features:

+* Provides a type for representing phone numbers
+* Validates MSISDN strings
+* Normalizes MSISDN strings to its canonical representation
+* Lets you extract country calling code and country name from Msisdn

 ## Usage

-You create an Msisdn type by providing a string describing the phone number, including country calling code prefix, to the `create` function.
+You create an Msisdn by providing a string describing the phone number, including country calling code prefix, to the `create` function.

 	// Create a fictitious Norwegian mobile number match Msisdn.create "4799999999" with